 Well, that’s all for now!
 We hope you’ve loved our diverse list of fun, quirky, and lesser-known activities to do in Daytona Beach, Florida.
 But who says the fun has to come to an end?

-Jacksonville is the most populous city in Florida and as such offers a little something for everyone, from fabulous zoos and stunning beaches to fascinating cultural sites and wonderful kid-friendly museums.
+While not as popular in tourist circles, Jacksonville remains the most populous city in Florida and as such offers a little something for everyone — from fabulous zoos and stunning beaches to fascinating cultural sites and wonderful kid-friendly museums, you’ll find a huge variety of things to do in Jacksonville.

 Final thoughts